 Reducing Climate Impact

-Here in the Midwest, we are already experiencing the negative effects of climate change.
-Temperatures are warmer, heavy rainstorms are occurring more often, droughts are more frequent and severe, and plants are blooming earlier.
-These changes are making it increasingly difficult to maintain and enjoy our beautiful outdoor spaces.
+Here in the Midwest, climate change causes warmer temperatures, heavier rainstorms, more frequent and severe droughts, and earlier plant blooms.
+These changes make it increasingly difficult to maintain and enjoy our beautiful outdoor spaces.

 However, our lawns and gardens are not just victims of climate change: the practices and products we use to maintain our outdoor spaces such as over-watering, fertilizer use, and weed killer applications, all contribute to the production of greenhouse gas emissions.
 Midwest Pesticide Action Center seeks to engage the community in efforts to have the least possible impact on climate change.